-The Development Team are always delighted to meet with students for a friendly chat, to hear students' ideas and to let you know more about their work.
-The Development Office is located in MGA 2, should you wish to meet with the Team in person.
-They can also be contacted by email at development.office@st-hughs.ox.ac.uk.
+Members of the Development Team are always delighted to meet with students for a friendly chat, to hear students' ideas and to let you know more about their work.
+The Development Office is located in MGA 2, should you wish to meet the Team in person.
+You can also get in touch by email at development.office@st-hughs.ox.ac.uk.

-Connect with the Development Team on social media for the latest updates on their activities:
+Connect with the College's social media accounts for alumni and students for the latest updates on their activities and news from the wider St Hugh's community: